wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 When a module is imported, Wren calls this and passes in the module's name.
 The host should return the source code for that module.
-Memory for the source should be allocated using the same allocator that the VM uses for other allocation.
-Wren will take ownership over it.
+Memory for the source should be allocated using the same allocator that the VM uses for other allocation (see below).
+Wren will take ownership of the returned string and free it later.

-This is only be called once for any given module name.
-Wren caches the result internally so subsequent imports of the same module use the previous source and do not call this.
+The module loader is only be called once for any given module name.
+Wren caches the result internally so subsequent imports of the same module use the previously loaded code.

-If a module with the given name could not be found by the embedder, it should return `NULL` and Wren will report that as a runtime error.
+If your host application isn't able to load a module with some name, it should return `NULL` and Wren will report that as a runtime error.

-If you don't use any `import` statements, you can omit this.
+If you don't use any `import` statements, you can leave this `NULL`.

 ### `bindForeignMethodFn`